Unidad-de-Desarrollo-DGSG-IGN/geoprocess-executor/README.md

 - async execute(longitudeLower, latitudeLower, longitudeUpper, latitudeUpper, equidistance): send the input data and the execute message to Geoserver WPS API.
 Retrieve JSON data with geoprocess result.

 ### class ElevationProfile
-Allow to execute Elevation Profile geoprocess from Postgres
+Allow to execute Elevation Profile geoprocess from Postgres.

 **Methods**

 - constructor(wpsEndpoint): when you generate a new instance of the class ElevationProfile, you must to indicate the WPS endpoind that you wish to use.
 - getFields(): retrive an object indicating those geoprocess inputs.
-- async execute(lineString): send the input data and the execute message to Geoserver WPS API.
+- async execute(lineString, ?responseType): send the input data and the execute message to Geoserver WPS API.
 Retrieve JSON data with geoprocess result.
+The optional parameter responseType set the response type that be send to browser, it value could be "LineString3D" (return a GeoJson with 3D LineString, the Z dimension is height) or "FeatureCollectionOfLines" (returns the height like a parameter of the Line).
+The default value is LineString3D.

 ### class WaterRise
-Allow to execute ras:CropCoverage and ras:PolygonExtraction (concatenated) geoprocess from Geoserver
+Allow to execute ras:CropCoverage and ras:PolygonExtraction (concatenated) geoprocess from Geoserver.

 **Methods**